3D Printer Setup Guide: First Steps for Beginners

 Enclosure consideration: PLA fumes are minimal at standard temperatures.
 ABS and ASA produce fumes that warrant ventilation or an enclosed printer with carbon filter.
 If you're printing ABS in a confined space, ventilate actively.

 During unattended printing: The first ten to twenty prints on any new machine should be supervised until you trust how it behaves.
-Once you're confident in the setup — thermal runaway confirmed, bed adhesion reliable, no unusual sounds — unattended printing is fine.
+Once you're confident in the setup, thermal runaway confirmed, bed adhesion reliable, no unusual sounds, unattended printing is fine.

-## Network Printing and Remote Monitoring
+Network Printing and Remote Monitoring

 Printing via USB drive or SD card works fine but requires physical access to the printer for every job.
-Network printing solutions add convenience without significantly affecting print quality.
+Network printing solutions add convenience without affecting print quality.

 OrcaSlicer with network integration: OrcaSlicer (a PrusaSlicer fork) supports direct network printing to Bambu machines and, via plugins, to Klipper-based printers.
 Download and queue prints directly from your computer.

 Octoprint (Raspberry Pi): The standard solution for non-networked printers.
-A Raspberry Pi 3B+ or 4 running Octoprint provides web-based print monitoring, remote control, webcam monitoring, and a plugin ecosystem.
-Raspberry Pi 3B+ with a case and SD card runs around £40-50. *(Price when reviewed: ~£45 | View on Amazon)*
+A Raspberry Pi running Octoprint provides web-based print monitoring, remote control, webcam monitoring, and a plugin ecosystem.
+A Pi 3B+ with case and SD card runs around £40-50. *(Price when reviewed: ~£45 | Check Price on Amazon)*

 Mainsail/Fluidd (Klipper): If you install Klipper firmware, Mainsail or Fluidd provide a web interface for monitoring and control.
 These are the standard interfaces for the Klipper ecosystem.

-## Common Setup Mistakes and How to Avoid Them
+Common Setup Mistakes and How to Avoid Them

-## First Prints: A Recommended Sequence
+First Prints: A Recommended Sequence

 The order of your first few prints matters for building calibration confidence.